 Tips for Visiting Osa Peninsula

-- If you’re renting a car, a 4×4 is a must.
+- If you’re renting a car, a 4×4/4wd is a must.
 The road to Puerto Jimenez is paved but that’s it.
-Drake Bay is in rough shape, Carate and Matapalo are equally as bumpy with rivers to cross.
+Carate and Matapalo are equally as bumpy, especially in rainy season.
 Get our car rental discount here.

 - Make sure to check road conditions with your hotel during rainy season months of August/September/October and November, especially if you’re going to Carate and Drake Bay.